WHY-17/SpaDDM/README.md

   torch-spline-conv = 1.2.2+pt113cu116
   torchsummary = 1.5.1
   torchvision = 0.14.1  </pre>
+Moreover, you need install R-4.3.3 and R package mclust.
 # Tutorial
 For the step-by-step tutorial, please refer to:
 # Datasets